-For leadership and management roles, conceptual skills are often overlooked in favor of more tangible skills like financial management or project management.
-However, conceptual skills are just as important, if not more so.
+For leadership and management roles, conceptual skills are often overlooked in favor of more tangible hard skills, such as financial management or project management.
+However, conceptual skills in management are just as important, if not more so.

 Conceptual skills allow you to connect the dots, navigate complicated situations and solve significant challenges.
 These skills are helpful for quickly resolving problems, staying focused on big-picture items and understanding the complexities that come with leadership.
-By improving your conceptual skills, you can become a more effective leader.
+By improving your conceptual skills in management, you can become a more effective leader.

 What Are Conceptual Skills?